 While experienced design and development teams will usually tamp down on the worst navigation fever dreams in short order, there is often still an allure, or even explicit pressure, to build out novel navigation patterns.
 It’s just so damn satisfying to transcend the standard fare.
 “Would it be so bad if we just tried just a little horizontal scroll here, and just one two-finger gesture there..?”
 One thing leads to another, and your app’s first-run experience is a screen filled with goofy arrows and hand-written tips like “insert tab A into slot B to view next photo”.

 If you’re weird-navigation skeptic, then take heart: the data is on your side.
 The A/B tests and other success metrics I’ve seen almost always support clear, familiar navigation approaches.
-Tab bars get better engagement than hamburger menus, many users don’t even find gestures, and simple menus works better than a whiz-bang feature dashboards.
+Tab bars get better engagement than hamburger menus, many users don’t even find gestures, and simple menus work better than whiz-bang feature dashboards.
 Boring navigation affordances lead to more navigation, and faster navigation, than clever ones do.
 As the nobly helmeted interaction designer Luke Wroblewski likes to say, “Obvious always wins.”

 Of course, metrics aren’t everything, and there are examples of products that have implemented novel navigation schemes that were very well received.
 Even ignoring the obvious exception of games, a lot of the most interesting apps released over the years – from Jared Sinclair’s Unread and Q Branch’s Vesper on the indie side, to Snapchat and Facebook’s Paper at other end of the spectrum – invested in novel navigation patterns and styles that made them truly distinctive.